-Complementing Medicenna's lead clinical asset (MDNA55), the Company has built a deep pipeline of promising pre-clinical candidates.
-These include a library of Superkines such as IL-2 agonists ("MDNA109"), IL-2 antagonists ("MDNA209"), dual IL-4/IL-13 antagonists ("MDNA413") and IL-13 Superkine ("MDNA132") in-licensed from Leland Stanford Junior University ("Stanford").
-The most advanced of these programs is MDNA109, which is in pre-clinical development and is the only engineered IL-2 Superkine designed to specifically target CD122 (IL-2R β) with high affinity without CD25 dependency.
-Unlike native IL-2, MDNA109 potently stimulates effector T cells, reverses Natural Killer (NK) cell anergy and acts with exceptional synergy when combined with checkpoint inhibitors.
+Complementing Medicenna's lead clinical asset (MDNA55), the Company has built a deep pipeline of promising preclinical Superkine candidates such as IL-2 agonists (MDNA109), IL-2 antagonists (MDNA209), dual IL-4/IL-13 antagonists (MDNA413) and IL-13 Superkine (MDNA132) all in-licensed from Stanford.
+The most advanced of these programs is the MDNA109 platform, which is in preclinical development and is the only engineered IL-2 Superkine designed to specifically target CD122 (IL-2R $\beta$ ) with high affinity without CD25 dependency.
+The lead candidates from the IL-2 Superkine platform are MDNA19 and MDNA11 (formerly known as MDNA109-LA1) which, unlike native IL-2 (Proleukin) have superior pharmacokinetic ("PK") properties, lack CD25 binding in order to improve safety, potently stimulate effector T cells, reverse NK cell anergy and act with exceptional synergy when combined with checkpoint inhibitors.
+Medicenna is working towards initiating a Phase 1 clinical study for MDNA19 or MDNA11 mid-2021.